vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Blood in the Alleys.md

 #### Spectrums
 Hurt or Subdue: 5 | Satiate: 5 | Humanity: 3

-- **Queen of the Tzitzimimeh**: If the stars are out, summon a Tzitzimitl (*add new Danger: Tzitzimitl*).
+- **Queen of the Tzitzimimeh**: If the stars are out, scream towards the sky and summon a Tzitzimitl (*add new Danger: Tzitzimitl*).
 ---
-- Grow a obsidian-taloned limb from a wound
+- An obsidian-taloned limb tears through a wound
+- Thrash when their morals are appealed to or when they hear something they don't want to